fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/New-AzureHDInsightPigJobDefinition.md

 For information about how to submit jobs by using APS and other approaches, see Submit Hadoop jobs in HDInsighthttps://azure.microsoft.com/en-us/documentation/articles/hdinsight-submit-hadoop-jobs-programmatically/.
 For reference information about APS HDInsight, see Azure HDInsight Cmdletshttps://msdn.microsoft.com/en-us/library/mt438705.aspx.

-The **New-AzureHDInsightPigJobDefinition** defines a Pig job for an azure_2 HDInsight service.
+The **New-AzureHDInsightPigJobDefinition** defines a Pig job for an Azure HDInsight service.

 ## EXAMPLES